-An applicant shall accept the general terms and conditions of the Corridor in PCS before placing its requests.
-In case a request is placed by several applicants, every applicant requesting PaP sections and feeder and outflow sections have to accept the general terms and conditions individually.
+Applicants shall accept the general terms and conditions of the Corridor in PCS before placing their requests.

+Without accepting the general terms and conditions, the applicant will not be able to send the request.
+In case a request is placed by several applicants, every applicant requesting PaP sections has to accept the general terms and conditions for each corridor on which the applicant is requesting a PaP section.
+In case one of the applicants only requests a feeder or outflow section, the acceptance of the general terms and conditions is not needed.

+The acceptance shall be done only once per applicant and per corridor and is valid for one timetable period.

 With the acceptance the applicant declares that it:

-- has read, understood and accepted the Corridor North Sea Baltic CID and, in particular, its Book 4, - > complies with all conditions set by applicable legislation and by the IMs/ABs involved in the paths it has requested, including all administrative and financial requirements, - shall provide all data required for the path requests, accepts the provisions of the national Network Statements (NS) applicable to the path(s) requested.
+- has read, understood and accepted the Corridor North Sea Baltic CID and, in particular, its Book 4, - complies with all conditions set by applicable legislation and by the IMs/ABs involved in the paths it has requested, including all administrative and financial requirements, - > shall provide all data required for the path requests, - accepts the provisions of the national Network Statements (NS) applicable to the path(s) requested.